alohamask/alohamask.org/alohamask.org/content/news/aloha_world/index.md

 ### Update for 28 March 2020

 ##### Mask Kits

+We only started tracking production numbers on 27 March 2020.
+Before that date, **alohamask** produced around 100 mask kits.
+We will be tracking and reporting detailed production numbers moving forward.
+Since 27 March 2020, we've produced the following mask kits.

-* +10 kits of 5 masks each ready for sewing to be delivered to [UCERA](https://uhphawaii.org/)
+* +50 mask kits to be delivered to [UCERA](https://uhphawaii.org/)
+* +50 mask kits to be delivered to volunteers
-* +1 kit of 5 masks to be delivered to [UHM Dept. of Theatre](http://manoa.hawaii.edu/liveonstage/) for evaluation
+* +5 mask kits to be delivered to [UHM Dept. of Theatre](http://manoa.hawaii.edu/liveonstage/) for evaluation
-* 11 total kits (55 masks) have been assembled to date
+* 200 total mask kits to date

 {{< figureCupper
 img="first_kit.jpg"
-caption="Fit set of 11 kits with 5 masks each ready for sewing" command="Resize"
+caption="Mask kits ready for delivery" command="Resize"
 options="700x" >}}

 ##### Volunteers
 * 7 delivery volunteers (7 total to date)
 * 13 sewing volunteers (13 total to date)